bcmichael/RNMR-Docs/docs/command/full_command.md

 Note that if neither /FLT nor /INT is specified `CATSYM` will list both, which is the same behavior as if both are specified.
+### CATSYMB
+List catalog of symbols

+Category: Arguments

+Format: `CATSYMB` first last

+Defaults: none ZZZZZZZZZZZZZZZZ

+Description:
+`CATSYMB` is an old command for listing symbols.
+It has been replaced with the `CATSYM` command and is currently simply an alias to it.
+As such `CATSYM` should be used in place of `CATSYMB`.
 ### CATTBL
 List catalog of name tables